krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 However, we don't know which priority is in which shard.
 Consumer application has to poll all the shards and map them to the processing priority

+#### You are using Simple Queue Service to hold messages, and the consumer application processes the messages on a best effort basis.
+If the consumer application is down for extended periods, what is the maximum message retention period in the Simple Queue Service (SQS) before a message is automatically removed?

+The MessageRetentionPeriod attribute in SQS allows you to set the message retention period, which is the length of time (in seconds) that Amazon SQS retains a message.
+You can set this value from 60 seconds (1 minute) to 1,209,600 seconds (14 days).
+Messages that exceed the retention period are automatically deleted by SQS.